pndang/illuminating-cognizance/README.md

 Figure 1 shows the distribution of outage duration in hours.
 Outages that lasted under 5 hours are the most common at 38.8%, followed by outages that lasted between 5 to 15 hours at 14.1%.
 The histogram then gradually flatten out with decreasing proportions as duration increases.

 Figure 2
 <iframe src='assets/uni_2.html' width=800 height=600 frameBorder=0></iframe>

 Figure 2 shows the distribution of outage cause categories.
 Outages caused by severe weather are the most common at 49.7%, followed by outages caused by intentional attacks and system operability disruptions, at 27.2% and 8.3%, respectively.
 The least common cause of outages is islanding at 2.9%.

+### Bivariate Analysis

+Figure 3
+<iframe src='assets/bi_1.html' width=800 height=600 frameBorder=0></iframe>

+Figure 3 shows the distribution of outage cause categories.
+Outages caused by severe weather are the most common at 49.7%, followed by outages caused by intentional attacks and system operability disruptions, at 27.2% and 8.3%, respectively.
+The least common cause of outages is islanding at 2.9%.

 ## Assessment of Missingness